oligriffiths/broccolijs-tutorial/docs/07-node-modules.md

 	t… (2) [1, 2]
 ```

-If you check the built output, by running `npm run build`, and look at `assets/app.js`, it should contain the inlined
+If you check the built output, by running `yarn build`, and look at `assets/app.js`, it should contain the inlined
 versions of those modules

 Completed Branch: [examples/07-node-modules](https://github.com/oligriffiths/broccolijs-tutorial/tree/examples/07-node-modules)